 Feel free to share your wedding customs in the comments below.

 This article was posted on Sunday, May 16th, 2010 at 7:46 pm and is filed under Countries & Cultures, Customs and Traditions, France, French Wedding Game, Games Around the World, Mama Lisa, Weddings, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “A French Wedding Game Played at the Reception”